Shagshag/prestashop-documentation/OrderOpcController.md

 * Visibility: **public**
 * This method is defined by [OrderOpcControllerCore](OrderOpcControllerCore)
-* This method is defined in [override/controllers/front/OrderOpcController.php line 38](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/override/controllers/front/OrderOpcController.php#38)
+* This method is defined in [override/controllers/front/OrderOpcController.php line 38](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/override/controllers/front/OrderOpcController.php#L38)

-### setMedia
+### <a name="method-setMedia"></a>setMedia

     mixed OrderOpcControllerCore::setMedia()